-A team project that focuses on an enterprise level automation robot aimed at solving a reporting problem.
-The bot can be demonstrated in a proof-of-concept state which includes being presented on a single desktop, not relying upon live data inputs, not being 100% completed at the enterprise-level, and producing rudimentary dashboards or other outputs.
-The solution can be leveraged and used in the Common Final Project, where a technology assisted ESG disclosure task is discussed.
-Teams should consider how the solution can be considered as "Intelligent Automation" by applying Generative Artificial Intelligence and/or using Agentic AI / teams of AI Agents.
-The presentation of the automation solution will be focused on the technical goals (including clearly articulating the process using a process diagram) and limitations of the bot.
-Teams are recommended to discuss their solution from their instructor as early as possible for feedback on feasibility and expectations.
-Details and further guidance will be provided on Canvas.
+A team project that focuses on designing and demonstrating an enterprise-oriented automation solution aimed at improving a reporting workflow, operational process, compliance activity, or business decision-support task.
+The automation may be demonstrated in a proof-of-concept state, including operation on a single desktop, the use of simulated or static data inputs, partial enterprise integration, and simplified dashboards or outputs.
+Teams should consider how the solution can be classified as "Intelligent Automation" through the application of Generative Artificial Intelligence, retrieval-augmented workflows, and/or Agentic AI systems involving coordinated AI agents.
+The presentation of the automation solution should focus on the technical goals, workflow design, process architecture (including clearly articulating the process using a process diagram), and practical limitations of the proposed solution.
+Teams are strongly encouraged to discuss project ideas with the instructor as early as possible to receive feedback regarding feasibility, scope, and technical expectations.
+Additional details and guidance will be provided on Canvas.

 Further details are provided below for each required deliverable.

-Required deliverable: A software submission demonstrating an enterprise-oriented automation that applies at least one form of intelligent automation, including either Generative AI or Agentic AI principles.
+Required deliverable: A software submission demonstrating an enterprise-oriented automation that applies at least one form of intelligent automation, including Generative AI, retrieval-augmented workflows, or Agentic AI principles.

-Required deliverable: A short presentation explaining the problem, your automation architecture, the intelligent features included, and limitations or next steps.
+Required deliverable: A short presentation explaining the problem, the automation architecture, the intelligent automation features included, and the limitations or future extensions of the solution.

 This policy outlines expectations for the responsible and ethical use of generative AI technologies, including large language models (LLMs) such as ChatGPT, in this course.
 These tools can significantly enhance learning, productivity, and creativity–but must be used transparently and professionally to support a respectful and effective learning environment.